6. ON MARVIN HARRIS

 What are your views on anthropology?

 Anthropology is a very useful discipline which at one time greatly preoccupied me.
-My major point of disagreement with anthropology is that it tends to stand aloof from citizen ideas and concerns.
+My major point of disagreement with anthropology is that this approach tends to stand aloof from citizen ideas and concerns.
 One of my favourite anthropological works is a booklet written by two academics and published at Cambridge in 1993.
 Amongst other things, the authors stated: “We emulate the passionate amateurs of history who circulated new and radical ideas to as wide an audience as possible; and we hope in the process to reinvent anthropology as a means of engaging with society” (A. Grimshaw and K. Hart, Anthropology and the Crisis of the Intellectuals, quoted in Shepherd, Some Philosophical Critiques and Appraisals, 2004, pp. 254, 325 note 813).
 That perspective still seems to be quite rare.

 A more substantial work of Harris was The Rise of Anthropological Theory: A History of Theories of Culture (1968).
 This lengthy book was recognised to have academic merits; the author subsequently gained a controversial reputation for format.
 Harris formulated what he called cultural materialism, the title of a later book in which he challenged rivals to explicate a due “research strategy” to match his own.
 His Cultural Materialism (1979; new edn, 2001) demonstrated a “boxing ring” tactic in which he took on all rivals.
 This approach was unique in anthropology.
 That edged book caused offence in some directions.